nuejs/nue/packages/nuejs.org/docs/project-structure.md

 ### 404 file
-File named `404.md` in the root level acts as a target for non-existent files.
+A file named `404.md` in the root level, acts as a target for non-existent files.
 You can use the `include` statement to customize its styling and behaviour.